Cosmology / Religion / God /

 What if there was a god actually in existence 10,000 years ago?
 What if the same god was in existence 3,000 years ago?
 2,000?

 What if that god ceased to exist in the last few hundred years?

 What if that god needed sacrifice to sustain his super-engergy level?
 What if the sacrifices, the nutrients, the sutenance that god used to receive: from priests, from temples, from worshippers … terrified, threatened, cajoled …

 Can a “Confucian”-type god sustain when the sacrifices are given instead to Ford? and GM?

-Only since I jotted the above has bk sent me the e-book Evolution of God by Robin Wright.
+Only since I jotted the above has bk sent me the e-book Evolution of God by Robert Wright.
 And I just read the following:

 i be back